AOSPK/aospk.github.io/pages/internal/adding_device.md

 If the script doesn't give you an output, all the validated fields have a proper format.
 Otherwise, read the messages carefully to see which fields have to be corrected.

-## Submitting your device
+## Submitting wiki changes

-After verifying the device-specific pages, commit and upload your changes to Gerrit, and add the "Wiki Editors" group as reviewers.
+After verifying the device-specific pages, commit it and open a pull request at [wiki source code](https://github.com/AOSPK/site/) to review proposed changes.